folego/ElephantAutoCompounder/README.md

 # Autocompound Tool for Elephant TRUNK Stampede
 This tool can run locally and your private key will be stored in a regular txt file.
 This key is needed to interact with the contract and execute the command to roll your rewards.
-Please, contribute adding me as a parter: 0x98C4Ac9C24C2971e5e2C085cA424a061D0A9020D
+Please, contribute adding me as a parter(https://elephant.money/trunk.html): 0x98C4Ac9C24C2971e5e2C085cA424a061D0A9020D

 # How to configure
 Check the 2 variable in the stampede.py file called minimum_to_roll and time_between_check.